GeekTrainer/learn-vue/m05-event-handling/includes/0-overview.md

 In this lesson we demonstrate how to capture events that a user might perform, such as clicking a button or hovering their mouse over an object on a webpage.
-This will allow us to trigger changes in our application logic that will be dynamically reflected in our HTML file.
+This allows us to trigger changes in our application logic that will be dynamically reflected in our HTML interface.

 ## Learning Objectives